home-assistant/home-assistant.io/source/_posts/2020-09-16-supervisor-joins-the-party.markdown

 ![audio graphic](/images/blog/2020-09-16-supervisor-joins-the-party/audio.png)

 We will be working on exposing more of these features via the UI in the future, such as controlling the audio volume.
-The command-line interface supports most of the functionality already and is accessible via the SSH & Web Terminal add-on and entering ha audio --help.
+The command-line interface supports most of the functionality already and is accessible via the SSH & Web Terminal add-on and entering `ha audio --help`.

 ## Improved mDNS